akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy turned around abruptly.
 “So, the king’s son is arriving.
 The shadow.
 The scholar.”

 Three hired men stood against the wall – rough, scarred, their hands on their sword hilts.
 One muttered to another: “My troth.
 If that’s the king’s son, we’ll hang.”
 The other nodded.
 “I’d rather have breath than silver.”
-They did not draw, instead inching toward the doorway.
+They did not draw, instead inching towards the doorway.

 Godfrey stepped inside.
 “Let them go, de Montfort.
 This is between us.”